wpilibsuite/frc-docs/source/docs/software/wpilib-tools/robot-simulation/simulation-gui.rst

 Then you can simply launch the GUI via the **Run Simulation** command palette option.

 .. image:: images/vscode-run-simulation.png
-   :alt: Running simulation via VSCode
+   :alt: Running simulation via VS Code

 And the ``halsim_gui.dll`` option should popup in a new dialog.
 Select this and press **Ok**.
 This will now launch the Simulation GUI!